Make Money in Growing Natural Resource Stocks the Easy Way

 Exchange-traded funds offer a convenient way to invest in sectors or niches that interest you.
-If you expect natural resources companies around the world to perform well as global economies recover, developing economies build out their infrastructure, and energy demands increase, the SPDR S&P Global Natural Resources ETF (NYS: GNR) could save you a lot of trouble.
-Instead of trying to figure out which companies will perform best, you can use this ETF to invest in lots of them simultaneously.
+If you expect companies involved in natural resources to thrive over time as our recovering and growing global economy demands more energy and commodities, the iShares S&P North American Natural Resources (NYS: IGE) could save you a lot of trouble.
+Instead of trying to figure out which companies will perform best, you can use this ETF to invest in a lot of them simultaneously.

 ETFs often sport lower expense ratios than their mutual fund cousins.
-The natural resources ETF's expense ratio -- its annual fee -- is a relatively low 0.40%.
-The fund is fairly small, too, so if you're thinking of buying, beware of occasionally large spreads between its bid and ask prices.
-Consider using a limit order if you want to buy in.
+The iShares ETF's expense ratio -- its annual fee -- is a relatively low 0.48%.

-This ETF doesn't have much of a performance history to evaluate, as it's very young.
-Still, it's the future that matters most, so think about how bullish you are on the prospects for natural-resource companies.
-Meanwhile, remember that as with most investments, we can't expect outstanding performances in every quarter or year.
+This ETF has performed rather well, beating the S&P 500 over the past five and 10 years.
+As with most investments, of course, we can't expect outstanding performances in every quarter or year.
 Investors with conviction need to wait for their holdings to deliver.

 What's in it?

 A few natural resources companies have performed well over the past year, despite the fact that the global economic recovery is not yet in full swing.
 Natural gas specialist Williams (NYS: WMB) gained 30%.
 It may not have all the markings of a perfect stock, but it has more than doubled its dividend over the past two years, which signifies a lot of confidence in its earnings stream.